smarter-sh/smarter/docs/source/smarter-framework/guides/12-factor-app.rst

     merged to main.

 11. **Logs**: [✅] Treat logs as event streams.
 Smarter takes logging pretty seriously.
-Logs not only functions as event streams, Smarter takes things to a whole new level by implementing a comprehensive set of logging style guidelines that make logs entries information-rich, consistent, and easy to read.
+Smarter's logs not only function as event streams.
+Smarter takes things to a whole new level by implementing a comprehensive set of logging style guidelines that make log entries information-rich, consistent, and easy to read.

 12. **Admin processes**: [✅] Run admin/management tasks as one-off